Testausserveri/torimies-rs/README.md

 Please mind that the bot is still considered to be WIP.
-We will gladly accept any feedback/feature requirests :), just file an [issue](https://github.com/lajp/torimies-rs/issues) and we'll look into it
+We will gladly accept any feedback/feature requests :), just file an [issue](https://github.com/lajp/torimies-rs/issues) and we'll look into it